 Liz Hughey is a mud puddle loving mom from Brookville, Indiana.
 She has a degree in Geography from Indiana University and spent the better part of her twenties in the National Forests and Wilderness Areas of Northwest Colorado working as a horse guide and a mule packer.
-She now resides in Southeastern Indiana on her family's Red Angus beef ranch with her son, Wade, and their rather large family of pets.
-She and Wade are the grazing managers to the ranch's grass-fed beef operation and spend most summer days with the herd.
+She now resides in Southeastern Indiana on her family's Red Angus beef ranch with her son and their rather large family of pets.
+Hughey & Son are the grazing managers to the ranch's grass-fed beef operation and spend most summer days with the herd.
 Liz has a passion for educating children in animal husbandry, environmental stewardship, healthy eating habits, and an organic, simple lifestyle.

 How did Liz get involved in horses/mules?

-She has been involved with backyard horses since before birth and has always been comfortable around equine.
-However, became sidetracked in her teenage years.
-A longing to horseback ride in the Rockies after college lead her back to horses and introduced her to mules.
+She has been involved with backyard horses since before birth and has always been comfortable with equine.
+However, she became sidetracked in her teenage years.
+A longing to horseback ride in the Rockies after college led her back to horses and introduced her to mules.

 What is her background in the outfitting industry?